-Fulton’s photographs are in the permanent collection of: The San Francisco Museum of Art (SFMOMA); Oakland Museum, California; Los Angeles County Museum (LACMA); Chicago Art Institute; Biblioteque National, Paris; National Museum of Modern Art in Paris; di Rosa Preserve, Napa, California; San Francisco Art Commission; Seagram, Unocal, and private collections.
+Fulton’s photographs are in the permanent collection of: The San Francisco Museum of Art (SFMOMA); the Oakland Museum of California, Oakland, California; Los Angeles County Museum (LACMA), Los Angeles, California,; Chicago Art Institute; Bibliothèque Nationale, Paris, France; National Museum of Modern Art in Paris; di Rosa Preserve, Napa, California; San Francisco Art Commission, San Francisco, California; and various corporate (Seagram, Unocal) and private collections.

 Jack Fulton became a photography professor at the San Francisco Art Institute (SFAI) in 1969 and served intermittently as Chairman of the Photography department for over twenty of his forty-five-year teaching career.
 Utilizing his broad range of interests and experience in the varied fields of architecture, design, and films, Fulton in the 1960s made the SFAI photography department an influential and important program well ahead of its time, redesigning the laboratory through a federal grant and establishing the state-of-the-art digital environment with support from the Epson printer company.